kiba/Writings/atg/chp2_aftermath.md

 **Colonel Jack O'Neill**
 **Stargate Command, SG-Earth**

+He nearly died again, this time against a force of nature known as black holes.
+O'Neill liked black holes.
+He thought it was really cool, until he was too close to its gravitational well for comfort.
+Black holes are best admired far away.

+In any case, SGC was shut down afterward.
+So he went home.

-After a well deserved slept-in and a few days off, Colonel Johnathan 'Jack' O'Neill was back in a familiar routine, standing just outside a teammate's office.
+After a well deserved slept-in and a few days off, Colonel Johnathan 'Jack' O'Neill was back again in a familiar routine, standing just outside a teammate's office.

 He knocked on the door.